magnetise/node-magnetise/README.md

 Getting Started
 ---------------

-The very simplest way to send an SMS Message with magneti.se is by `POST`ing to `http://magneti.se/api` with properties encoded in the query string or in the body of the request.
+The very simplest way to send an SMS Message with magneti.se is by sending a `POST` request to `http://magneti.se/api` with properties encoded in the query string or in the body of the request.

 POST Properties
 ---------------